Research and Practice Conference "Polyculures and Permaculture"

 We offer several session on different dates and venues, and option for online participation to best meet everyone's needs (preliminary dates are given below):

-- Sat, 1 Feb 2020 (GMT and local) Open International University of Human Development “Ukraine”, Kyїv, Ukraine (in-person session in Ukrainian).
+- Sat, 1 Feb 2020 (GMT and local) Open International University of Human Development “Ukraine”, Kyїv, Ukraine (in-person and online session in Ukrainian).

-- Thu, 6 Feb 2020 (GMT and local) University of California, Davis, USA (best time slots for American participants, option for both in-person or online participation).
+- Thu, 6 Feb 2020 (GMT and local) University of California, Davis, USA (best time slots for American participants, in-person and online participation).

 - Sat, 8 Feb 2020 (GMT) Online session with the best time slots for participants from Europe and Africa.